-Multipath Capable has feature number 10 and is server-priority.
-It takes one-byte values.
-The first four bits are used to specify compatible versions of the MP-DCCP implementation.
+Multipath Capable has feature number 10 and has length of one-byte.
+The leftmost four bits are used to specify a compatible version of the MP-DCCP implementation (0 for this specification).
 The following four bits are reserved for further use.